githall/Plato/CONTRIBUTING.md

 - Avoid using this when accessing class variables, e.g. this.fieldName
 - Ensure your folder structure matches your .NET namespacing strcuture
 - Do not use protected fields - create a private field and a protected property instead
-- Use allman style brackets for C# & JavaScript code
+- Use allman style brackets
-- Use tabs not spaces if possible :)
+- Use tabs not spaces
 - When documenting code, please use the standard .NET convention of XML documentation comments
 - Line Length < 80 - For readability, avoid lines longer than 80 characters
 - Always use tabs, not spaces for indentation of code blocks.